 The Association for Computing Machinery (ACM) is an international professional student organization promoting excellence in computer science fields.
 The Behavioral Sciences Club provides for the unity of those interested in all of the behavioral sciences.
 The Sociology and Criminal Justice Society is an honor society for those majoring in either Sociology or Criminal Justice, promoting scholarship and academic excellence.
-Chi Sigma Theta is an honorary dramatic fraternity for students who have attained performing and technical excellence in campus-wide theatre arts.
 The Church Music Conference is a student chapter of the Baptist Church Music Conference and serves as a professional organization for all students interested in church music.
 Delta Epsilon Chi (Accounting Club) is open to all students interested in accounting and financial management.
 Fellowship of Christian Recreators provides professional guidance for majors and minors in all areas of recreation.
 Future Business Leaders of America-Phi Beta Lambda is a national organization for students who are preparing for careers in business.
 National Association for Music Education is a student chapter of the national organization and is open to any student interested in teaching music.
 Phi Alpha is the national honor society in social work.
 Pi Kappa Delta is an honorary fraternity open to students who earn membership through forensic achievement both on campus and through participation in intercollegiate debate and individual speech events throughout the entire academic year.
 The Social Work Club is open to pre-Social Work and Social Work students and provides opportunities for learning and community involvement.
 The Student Missouri State Teachers Association is for students interested in and preparing for the teaching profession and is affiliated with the Missouri State Teachers Association.
 Zeta Kappa Chapter of Delta Mu Delta, a business administration honor society, is for qualified business majors.
 Financial Management Association (FMA) allows students to broaden their knowledge in finance and related areas, sharpen their professional skills, and prepare themselves for the professional workplace.